fragglet/ipxbox/BRIDGE-HOWTO.md

 C:\>
 ```
 5. Test the connection is working correctly by trying some software that uses
-the packet driver interface.
-The [mTCP stack](http://www.brutman.com/mTCP/)
+the packet driver interface (but don't use `ping` because it won't work in
-makes for a good first step.
+Slirp).
+The [mTCP stack](http://www.brutman.com/mTCP/) makes for a good first
+step.
 For example:
 ```
 C:\>set mtcpcfg=c:\mtcp\mtcp.cfg
 C:\>dhcp